SuhaibAN/okta-workforce-iam-lab/docs/mfa-policy.md

 This screenshot shows the app sign-in policy requiring password plus another factor for the IT admin group before accessing privileged applications.

+## Lab Outcome

+Configured an Okta app sign-in policy for a privileged admin application requiring password plus another factor for the IT admin group.
+This simulated step-up authentication for high-risk access and demonstrated the difference between standard application access and privileged access protection.